aaronNGi/petopts/README.md

 After parsing the options, the positional parameters are shifted until only operands remain.

-For example, to conditionally do something with the option 'a', we could
+For example, to conditionally do something with the option 'a', 'h' and 'v', we could do:
-do:

 ```sh
 [ "$opt_h" ] && usage